bruceravel/demeter/documentation/Artemis/fit/happiness.rst

-For example, to tune the assessment of the penalty for an excessive number of guess parameters, you can change two configuration parameters.  :configparam:`happiness,nidp_cutoff` default to 2/3 and sets the cutoff below which no penalty is assessed.
-This parameter is interpreted as a fraction of total number of independent points in the fit. :configparam:`happiness,nidp_scale` sets the maximum penalty to assess for using up all the independent points.
+For example, to tune the assessment of the penalty for an excessive number of guess parameters, you can change two configuration parameters.  :configparam:`Happiness,nidp_cutoff` default to 2/3 and sets the cutoff below which no penalty is assessed.
+This parameter is interpreted as a fraction of total number of independent points in the fit. :configparam:`Happiness,nidp_scale` sets the maximum penalty to assess for using up all the independent points.

 The path parameter penalties can also be fine tuned.
 A couple
-examples: the value above which a penalty is assessed for an excessively large E\ :sub:`0` is set with :configparam:`warnings,e0_max` and the assessment of a penalty for a negative |sigma|\ :sup:`2` can be turned off by toggling :configparam:`warnings,ss2_neg`.
+examples: the value above which a penalty is assessed for an excessively large E\ :sub:`0` is set with :configparam:`Warnings,e0_max` and the assessment of a penalty for a negative |sigma|\ :sup:`2` can be turned off by toggling :configparam:`Warnings,ss2_neg`.

 Since this happiness thing is an artificial and statistically meaningless creation, it can be changed as you like.
 Do you have any